Bhagat Dhanna Ji

 Bhagat Dhanna (Gurmukhi: ਭਗਤ ਧੰਨਾ) was a devotee and Gurmukh, born in village of Dhuan Kalan in 1415, on April 20th near Deoli city, in the Tonk district, Rajasthan, present day North West India.
 Three Shabads of Bhagat ji's Bani are included in the Sri Guru Granth Sahib on Ang's 487, 488 and 695.

 Though born in a Jatt hindu family of Dhaliwal Clan, he rejected all hindu traditions and rituals, when he came in contact with Gurmukhs, he found God from his heart.
 He choose to control his desires and to have the only one desire for God.
 He was a farmer by profession.
-The 5th Nanak said Dhanna served the Lord, with the innocence of a child.
-He followed command of the Lord after realising the true way of the Lord.
+The 5th Nanak said Dhanna served God, with the innocence of a child.
+He followed command of God after realising the true way of God.

 Sikhs admire and follow the teachings of Dhanna, as in Gurmat, Kabir, Nanak, Ravidas, Bhatts all are same and all are treated as Gurus - "spiritual guides".
 Sikhs bow before Guru Granth Sahib which include the teaching of many who had the same thoughts and views about Waheguru.
 The creator himself spoke through his Bhagat's, revealing the holy Shabad.